 Christina Murdock is an award-winning playwright, actor, and opera singer who's been featured in The Guardian, BBC World Update, BBC Arts, The Stage, and London's Evening Standard.
-Recently, she was a featured artist in HACK Theatre's #UNMUTE campaign, in response to the current global circumstances.
-She was also one of the playwrights of London's Shakespeare's Globe Theatre's biggest new writing festival, "Notes to the Forgotten She-Wolves".
+Recently, she was one of the playwrights of London's Shakespeare's Globe Theatre's biggest new writing festival, "Notes to the Forgotten She-Wolves".

 Christina's award-winning and five-star solo show, Dangerous Giant Animals, has been performed 44 times in four countries, including at the Edinburgh Fringe Festival and Vault Festival in London.
 Dangerous Giant Animals is an auto-biographical sister love story that explores the sibling perspective on disability in a family.